YuJames/ai-case-study/README.md

 ## Recommendations
 If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+* They could shift more into the workflow and DAG (directed acyclic graph) direction, from simple (e.g. (n8n)[https://n8n.io/]) to complex (e.g. (airflow)[https://airflow.apache.org/])

 Why do you think that offering this product or service would benefit the company?
+* It could bring in a new audience, while still leveraging a significant amount of current technology.

 What technologies would this additional product or service utilize?
+* Additional integrations with data sources and destinations would be needed to gain market share, including ones with standalone databases.
+With this shift, considerations for increased bandwidth and throughput would be relevant too.

 Why are these technologies appropriate for your solution?
+* A significant portion of data pipelines can be represented by ETLs (extract, transform, load).
+Nanonets would have to build out significantly more on that front, rather than focus on their traditional no-code solution.

 ## References
 * https://www.forbes.com/sites/davidprosser/2024/03/12/why-enterprises-are-learning-to-love-nanonets-automation/